ChiaraSolito/CongruenceClosureDAG/README.md

 ### Text files

-Files with '.txt' extension are accepted if they are presented in a DNF form.\
+Files with '.txt' extension are accepted if they are presented in AND with each other.\
 Each equality and disequality to be in consider in the algorithm must be put on different lines.

 Example of structure of a 'input.txt' file: